uditpratap-successive/JS-Training/README.md

 6.Responsive Design: Atomic design is well-suited for responsive design practices, allowing UI components to adapt seamlessly to different screen sizes and devices.

+<h1> Twelve-Factor App</h1>

+ the Twelve-Factor App methodology is a set of best practices for building modern, scalable, and maintainable web applications.
+Each factor addresses a different aspect of the application's development and deployment process.

+<h2>1 .Codebase</h2>

+The application has a single codebase tracked in version control, such as Git.

+<h2>2.
+Dependencies</h2>

+All dependencies, including system tools and libraries, are explicitly declared and isolated.

+<h2> 3.
+Config</h2>

+Configuration is stored in the environment and can be easily changed between deployments.

+<h2> 4.
+Backing Services</h2>

+The app treats third-party services as attached resources, accessed via a URL or other connection details stored in the environment.

+<h2> 5.
+Build, release, run</h2>

+The build and release stages are separate, and the release can be easily tracked and reproduced.

+<h2>6.
+Processes</h2>

+The app is executed as one or more stateless processes, with no shared state, allowing for easy scaling.

+<h2> 7.
+Port Binding</h2>

+The app exports services via port binding and is self-contained, making it easy to deploy with minimal dependencies.

+<h2> 8.
+Concurrency</h2>

+Concurrency is achieved by scaling out the stateless processes, making it easy to scale the application horizontally.

+<h2> 9.
+Disposability</h2>

+The app can be started or stopped quickly, facilitating easy scaling up or down based on demand.

+<h2> 10.
+Dev/Prod Parity</h2>

+The development, staging, and production environments are as similar as possible, reducing the risk of issues when deploying.

+<h2>11.
+Logs</h2>

+Logs are treated as event streams, and the app does not concern itself with routing or storage of log entries.

+<h2>12.
+Admin Processes</h2>

+Any admin tasks, such as database migrations or one-time scripts, are run as one-off processes.